-What Maid in Malacañang captures from Vincentiments was not the temperament of its videos, but the cringe of its facebook posts which takes its own opinions too seriously.
+What Maid in Malacañang captures from Vincentiments was not the temperament of its videos, but the cringe of its Facebook posts which takes its own opinions too seriously.
 What made Yap’s earlier works tolerable to watch is the way humor was expressed through the protagonists: that they are flawed human beings and it’s fine to laugh at them as much as you can laugh with them.
-The sense of humor in Maid in Malacañang is limited to having the actual maid characters play as comic relief on most sequences, because it needs to take the protagonist-family seriously.
-Presenting the film as “historical” was its first mistake (how it frames “history” is of another issue), since it forces itself in the realm of “serious” filmmaking.
+The sense of humor in Maid in Malacañang is limited to having the actual maid characters play as comic relief in most sequences because it needs to take the protagonist-family seriously.
+Presenting the film as “historical” was its first mistake (how it frames “history” is another issue), since it forces itself into the realm of “serious” filmmaking.
 This approach made the film an extended version of the cringe “life lesson” sequences in Yap’s other films.

-What about its claim for history?
+What about its history claim?
 Is Maid in Malacañang teaching us something new?
 In this field, the film is in limbo.
-If we think that the film was speaking to the non-believers of any claims it made, it won’t convert anyone and will continue to receive the criticisms it received even prior to its showing.
-If we think that the film was speaking to cynics, the undecided, and those who were still weighing things, it won’t really help them much since its own set up often betrays itself and it’s hard to take every sequence seriously.
+If we think that the film was speaking to the non-believers of any claims it made, it won’t convert anyone and will continue to receive the criticisms it received even before its showing.
+If we think that the film was speaking to cynics, the undecided, and those who were still weighing things, it won’t help them much since its setup often betrays itself and it’s hard to take every sequence seriously.
 If we think that the film was speaking to the loyalists and supporters, by this point of their lives they probably have learned most of the film’s “historical” talking points through various sources online and offline that what remains with seeing this film is merely confirmation bias.
 What it has for any claim for history at the very least, were autobiographical trivialities which oftentimes were not particularly interesting to know.